The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 where the non-informative prior \(\pi_0(\theta)\) follows a uniform distribution.

-In this section, we aim to investigate the operating characteristics of the SAM prior, constructed based on the historical data in the context of ankylosing spondylitis trial, via simulation.
+In this section, we aim to investigate the operating characteristics of the SAM prior, constructed based on the historical data in the context of ankylosing spondylitis trial.
 The incorporation of historical information is expected to be beneficial in reducing the required sample size for the current arms.
 To achieve this, we assume a 1:2 ratio between the control and treatment arms.

 We compare the operating characteristics of the SAM prior and rMAP prior with pre-specified fixed weight under various scenarios.
 Specifically, we will evaluate the relative bias and relative mean squared error (MSE) of these methods.
-The relative bias and relative MSE are defined as the differences between the bias/MSE of a given method and the bias/MSE obtained when using a non-informative prior.
+The relative bias and relative MSE are defined as the differences between the bias/MSE of a given method and the bias/MSE obtained when using a non-informative prior for the estimated response rate in the control arm.

 In SAMprior, the operating characteristics can be considered in following steps: